mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Ineffective: Won't truly equalize performance (e.g., handling, climb).
 - [ ] Ineffective: Won't stop light pilots from ballasting up to M-sizes for better "comfort" or "handling."
 - [ ] Market: Won't actually incentivize manufacturers to build better small wings.
+- [ ] Market Stagnation: Reinforces the dominant glider model, reducing incentives for innovation and diversification.
+- [ ] Technological Stagnation: Standardizes the sport around a single design, slowing technical evolution and suppressing alternative designs.
 - [ ] Philosophy: It feels "absurd" to intentionally add drag in a performance sport.
 - [ ] Other: __________